-Beyond numerical stability, the performance implications of precision conversion have also been examined. \mcite{He}{he00022} find that format casting overhead can negate the benefits of FP16, accounting for more than 21\% of execution time in certain scenarios.
-To mitigate this, the authors introduce Campo, a cost-aware graph rewriting framework that selectively applies FP16 only to operations where it yields a net speedup.
-By incorporating performance modeling, Campo minimizes casting overhead and maximizes training efficiency.
+Precision conversion performance has also been studied. \mcite{He}{he00022} found that format casting overhead can offset benefits of FP16, taking over 21\% of execution time in some cases.
+To reduce this, they introduced Campo, a cost-aware graph rewriting framework that applies FP16 only where it offers net speedup.
+By modeling performance, Campo cuts casting overhead and boosts efficiency.

-Meanwhile, BF16 has emerged as a robust alternative with inherent advantages for training stability.
-As demonstrated by \mcite{Kalamkar}{kalamkar2019study}, BF16 offers a dynamic range equivalent to FP32, eliminating the need for hyperparameter tuning and simplifying precision conversion.
-Empirical results confirme that BF16 can achieve state-of-the-art convergence parity with FP32 across various domains.
+BF16 has also emerged as a stable alternative.
+As shown by \mcite{Kalamkar}{kalamkar2019study}, it matches dynamic range of FP32, removing the need for hyperparameter tuning and simplifying precision conversion.
+Results confirm BF16 can match convergence of FP32 across domains.

 As a result, BF16 has gradually replaced FP16 as the default format for 16-bit training.
 Nevertheless, with the advancement of modern GPUs, researchers are now exploring even more efficient training methods that leverage floating-point formats with lower precisions.